 Unless there is a good reason to the contrary, it is expected that a child will have a relationship with both parents and spend time with each of them.
 If you want to have a relationship with your child but are being denied access by your ex-spouse, there are a number of steps you can take:

-Sometimes a carefully worded letter which sets out your point of view and the rights of your child is all that is needed to help persuade your ex to see your perspective.
+Sometimes a carefully worded letter which sets out your point of view and the rights of your child is all that is needed to help persuade your ex spouse to see your perspective.

 Yeo Law can help you to put your points across in a clear and sensitive way, explaining your position and why you think it is in the best interests of your child to spend time with you.
 We can also make the legal position clear on your behalf.
 This is normally done as part of a detailed case assessment by telephone and email.